redii/Wakebot/README.md

     └─────────────────────────────────────┘
     .

+You may also want to disablie the Discord Desktop Notifications since they pop up a bit laggy (just annoyed me a bit).

 ### Why this way?
 Since bots can not call real users, the only way to get any attention is to send them messages.
 The bot will send 5 messages, as shown above, to the specified user.